 Vendors rise and fall every other week because of the Google web spam team.
 I think Google has every right to target networks, but it's embarrassing for a multi-billion dollar company to target link building vendors from message boards that are 1-2 people teams - is that really the best use of time for people at Google who are making six-figure salaries (most likely a team of 20-100+)?
 Embarrassing if you ask me. :boink:It's crazy how he can get away with ruining businesses.
 It's not like spamming the internet's illegal and Google doesn't own the internet.

 Nonetheless, it's a very debated topic that frankly is boring as hell so I won't continue.

-It is quite funny though how these link networks think all there little paid links are "undetectable".
+google doesnt target little networks. they target heavily advertised networks and networks that start gaining public exposure such as sape links.It is quite funny though how these link networks think all there little paid links are "undetectable".
 Now I know why Matt Cutts is laughing so hard.

 they should just be trying to improve their technology full stop